28.1 C

 “I am stepping down as the leader of the People Power Party,” Han said, as quoted by the agency.
 “It has become impossible to carry out my duties as party chief due to the collapse of the party’s Supreme Council.”

-He added that he had made all efforts to find a better path for the country instead of impeachment, but had failed.
+Han emphasized that he had made every effort to find a better path for the country, but ultimately failed, leading to his resignation as party chairman.

 Han’s resignation comes 146 days after he was elected as the party chairman at the party congress on July 23.